 This photo captures people wearing face masks waiting to cross a street in Hong Kong, April 5, 2021.
 (LI GANG / XINHUA)

-HONG KONG – Hong Kong reported seven new COVID-19 cases on Sunday, including six imported infections, bringing the city’s tally to 11,858.
+HONG KONG – Hong Kong reported three imported COVID-19 cases on Thursday, pushing the city’s overall tally to 11,948.